 Benefits of a Third-Party Extended Warranty

 A third-party extended warranty, also called a vehicle service contract, allows you to visit any licensed mechanic that you like.
-This means you can choose from tens of thousands of certified repair shops across the U.S., including Honda dealerships, chains like Pep Boys and even mom-and-pop garages.
+This means you can choose from tens of thousands of certified repair shops across the U.S., including Honda dealerships, chains such as Pep Boys and even mom-and-pop garages.

 You can also buy a third-party extended warranty plan after your original Honda warranty expires, so there’s no pressure to make a purchase by a deadline.
 You can even get an extended warranty for cars over 100,000 miles.